mazenemam19/My-Personal-Website/content/sections/about/about.md

 - Passionate about performance, accessibility, and pixel-perfect UI.
 - Proven ability to lead, mentor, and deliver under pressure.

-If you want a developer who sweats the details, obsesses over user experience, and ships beautiful, robust products— let's talk.
+If you want a developer who sweats the details, obsesses over user experience, and ships beautiful, robust products—let's talk.